cpp-e/liteapi/README.md

 ## Features
 * **Lite with no dependencies**
     * The framework built using standard python libraries and does not need third party pre-requisites.
-All what you need is just to make sure your python supports SSL.
 * **Easy Code**
     * The framework designed to allow different levels of skillsets to use the code and learn it fast.
 * **Supported**
     * Our team is committed to review, test and resolve any issues related to the framework interactively.
 Please don’t hesitate to submit your problem in github’s issue section.

 ## Requirements
-Python 3.7+ (built with SSL support)
+Python 3.6+

 ## Installation
 ```bash